genba/puppet-docs/source/facter/2.0/fact_overview.markdown

 end
 {% endhighlight %}

-## Facts with Aggregate Resolutions
+## Writing Facts with Aggregate Resolutions

 Aggregate resolutions allow you to split up the resolution of a fact into separate chunks.
 By default, Facter will merge hashes with hashes or arrays with arrays, resulting in a